leportella/v4/content/en/posts/2016-12-29-dev-for-dummies.md

 ---

 Few months ago I decided to drop my career as an oceanographer and decided to become a backend developer with Python, as I told some of you here.
-After my blog post circulates on the internet, I got an invitation to talk on the [Caipyra](http://caipyra.python.org.br/) conference, in Ribeirão Preto (thanks Marco Rougeth).
+After my blog post circulates on the internet, I got an invitation to talk on the [Caipyra](http://caipyra.python.org.br/) conference, in Ribeirão Preto (thanks Marco Rougeth). <!--more-->
  I was extremely honored and went for it.
 I could never imagine that, after a two-day event, I had made 3 interviews and received a proposal to work in Ribeirão.
 And, if someone had told me that I would take it, I most certainly would have doubt it.

 Well, 4 months after the Caipyra and almost 8 months after my career change, I write a little bit to tell you how is my life as a developer, in a kind of “dev for dummies” style.